 If you think your user name and password have been compromised, change your password immediately.
 This is extremely important.
 Change it even if there is a small chance that the site you just logged into with your Stonehill credentials might be trap!

 As a reminder, the safest way to access the password service is to type the address for myHill (myHill.stonehill.edu) into a web browser, log in to myHill, and click on Password Service in the Quicklinks channel.

 If you receive a questionable message, contact the IT Service Desk.

-If you have any questions or concerns about an email message that looks fake or questionable, PLEASE contact the IT Service Desk at 508-565-4357 (HELP) or email firstname.lastname@example.org for assistance.
+If you have any questions or concerns about an email message that looks fake or questionable, PLEASE contact the IT Service Desk at 508-565-1111 or email email@example.com for assistance.